fsprojects/FAKE/README.markdown

     * Assumes Fake.Deploy is available in the current directory or path.

+### Introduction

+FAKE deployment, allows users to deploy applications using FAKE scripts to remote computers.
+A typical scenario maybe as follows,

+* Build an application -> run tests -> create artifacts and save on build server
+* Extract artifacts from build server and create a FAKE deployment package (*.fakepkg)
+* Push the fake package to the desired computer.

 ### (Un)Installing Fake deployment service

 To deploy using FAKE scripts to a remote computer, a deployment agent needs to be running on that server.